shrinedev/loopback-extensions/README.md

 #### Recommended Editor

-We recommend you use Microsoft Visual Code for this and other TypeScript projects.
+We recommend [Microsoft Visual Code](https://code.visualstudio.com/) for editing.
 The .vscode folder for this project is intentionally committed to make development and testing easier.